Amazon, Apple, Facebook, and Google CEOs to testify before antitrust panel on July 27

 They will be allowed to appear virtually.

-“As we have said from the start, their testimony is essential for us to complete this investigation,” Jerrold Nadler, the House judiciary panel chairman, and David Cicilline, the House antitrust subcommittee chairman, said in a statement.
+“As we have said from the start, their testimony is essential for us to complete this investigation,” Jerrold Nadler, the House judiciary panel chair, and David Cicilline, the House antitrust subcommittee chair, said in a statement.

 Earlier this month, Reuters reported the big four tech platforms’ heads would testify before U.S. Congress.
 Lawmakers are expected to release a report on their antitrust investigation in the coming weeks.

 The U.S. Justice Department is also probing the big four tech platforms.
-Facebook and Amazon are also facing inquiries by the Federal Trade Commission, while U.S. states attorneys general are looking at Facebook and Google.
+And Facebook and Amazon are facing inquiries by the Federal Trade Commission, while U.S. states attorneys general are looking at Facebook and Google.

-(Reporting by Makini Brice; Editing by Mohammad Zargham and Tom Brown)
+(Reporting by Makini Brice, editing by Mohammad Zargham and Tom Brown.)